 This trek is not without the difficulties that one might encounter on any cow-herding journey.
-Therefore everyone has to be prepared to collaborate and to work as a team.
+Therefore, everyone must be prepared to collaborate and to work as a team.
 This is not just a simple tourist trek through the mountains.
 We have a goal: to get the herd to their destination totally intact that will require problem-solving and everybody’s best effort.

 DAY 2: THE TRAIL BEGINS